zendertv/zender-docs/PAYOUT.md

 # Zender Payout
 After a quiz has finished , payout information is available in the admin and can be exported as both generic csv and Paypal csv format.

+The quiz data is wiped when the quiz is reset.
+Don't reset a quiz that has run, or there will be no payout information to download.

 To automate this one can retrieve the information to automatically do payments:

-# To retrieve the payout information
+## To retrieve the payout information
 A payout is related to a quiz where the results have been triggered.

 To retrieve the payout you need to: